softberries/s3tui/README.md

     export S3TUI_LOGLEVEL=info
    ```
    Alternatively, use the default paths set according to the XDG Base Directory Specification.

+   You can check your configuration by running `s3tui --version` which will show you the paths currently in use.

 2. **Add your s3 credentials**
     - Add as many configurations under `creds` directory in your `S3TUI_DATA`